-Total: 1,950 EUR per year or 162 EUR per month if you don’t have to pay for parking, also individual costs apply.
+Total: 1,950 EUR per year or 162 EUR per month if you don’t have to pay for parking (individual costs apply).

-Accordingly German statistics average costs for a normal car is 520 EUR and 788 EUR for an electric car per month.
+According to German statistics, the average costs for a normal car are 520 EUR and 788 EUR for an electric car per month.

-But of course, it ranges a lot.
+But of course, expenses range a lot.
 A small car costs you about 200 EUR a month, a midsize car about 300 EUR, assuming you don’t drive more than 15,000 kilometers a year.
 These are already good benchmarks of costs, which you have to calculate per month.

 - Ford Fiesta 168 EUR per month; 2,016 EUR per year